zabbix/ansible-collection/roles/zabbix_agent/README.md

 - If `param_userparam` is modified and registered as the only change during role run, it will trigger Zabbix agent[2] runtime command to reload user parameters without agent restart.

-- To run only tasks, that modifies user parameters, pass `userparam` tag.
+- To run only tasks that modify user parameters, pass `userparam` tag.
 Task sequence will be limited to:
-  - Copy include folder.
+  - Copying include folder.
-  - Copy script folder.
+  - Copying script folder.
-  - Adding a list of userparameters from `param_userparameter` variable to configuration file.
+  - Adding a list of user parameters from `param_userparameter` variable to configuration file.
-  - Runtime command to reload userparameters.
+  - Executing runtime command to reload user parameters.

         ansible-playbook -i inventory play.yml -t userparam

-- By default host module(Zabbix hosts management via API) is turned off.
+- By default, host module (Zabbix hosts management via API) is turned off.
 To enable it, set `run_host_tasks` variable to `True` or pass additional tag to playbook execution.
 Check example of [playbook 10](#playbook-10).
-Usefull tags combinations:
+Useful tags combinations are the following:
-  - To deploy Zabbix agent and add hosts to Zabbix use next combo:
+  - To deploy Zabbix agent and add hosts to Zabbix, use:

         ansible-playbook -i inventory play.yml -t all,host

-  - To remove hosts from Zabbix and uninstall Zabbix agents use tags `remove` and `host`:
+  - To remove hosts from Zabbix and uninstall Zabbix agents, use tags `remove` and `host`:

         ansible-playbook -i inventory play.yml -t remove,host

-Example Playbooks
+Playbook examples
 -----------------

 - ### Playbook 1: